 - What are the evaluator’s credentials and experience?

-Ask to be informed when testing will take place.
-That gives you the opportunity to get your child ready.
-(Keep in mind, though, that kids shouldn’t “study” for an evaluation.)
 Expect to hear from the evaluator about finding time to share information.
 But if you don’t hear, it’s OK to reach out to set up some time.

-What families need to know: You have the right to see evaluation results at least three business days before the eligibility meeting.
+As a parent, you have the right to see evaluation results at least three business days before the eligibility meeting.
 If you haven’t gotten a copy before then, get in touch with the IEP coordinator to ask for them.

 The information from an evaluation can point everyone in the right direction to help a student.
-If you’re a parent, read more about preparing for an evaluation.

 A school evaluation includes both testing and observation.